samanix/laranix/README.md

 #### Installer
 Installs, publishes and copies files required for Laranix to run

-#### Networker
-Provides an easy way to link to your social media outlets, such as Twitter, Facebook, Instagram

-You can also add custom ones as you like

 #### Session
 Adds IP locking to sessions, not required if you don't want to use it